ZsoltMolnarrr/BetterCombat/README.md

 If you want custom behaviour for your weapon, you can create them from scratch.

+The content of your weapon attributes JSON file is parsed into an [AttributesContainer](https://github.com/ZsoltMolnarrr/BetterCombat/blob/main/src/main/java/net/bettercombat/api/AttributesContainer.java) object.
+Check its inline java documentation for details.

 When no parent is specified, the value for `"attributes"` key must be a full json object that can be parsed into [WeaponAttributes](https://github.com/ZsoltMolnarrr/BetterCombat/blob/main/src/main/java/net/bettercombat/api/WeaponAttributes.java) object.
+Check its inline java documentation for details.
 ```
 {
   "attributes": { ... }